Zzh-tju/ZoneEval/tutorials/readme.md

 Now, even if there is a spatial bias in detection performance, how can we capture this?

-Quantify!
+**Quantify!**

 Numerical quantification is an urgent first step.
 Does the detector have any spatial bias?
-If so, how much is the deviation?
-How can we make some targeted improvements to make it spatially equilibrated?
+If so, how much?
+How can we make some improvements to make it spatially equilibrated?
 All of this must be based on numerical quantification, otherwise, it makes no sense.

 # 3. Zone Evaluation